Bat Symbolism and Meaning – Totem and Spirit

 In some cultures, bats are also seen as messengers from the spirit world, carrying important messages from ancestors to their descendants.

 Additionally, in many African cultures, bats are believed to be closely associated with death and rebirth; they symbolize the passing of souls from one world to the next.
-In some cultures, bats are believed to be able to guide the souls of those who have passed away, ensuring that they find their way home safely.
+In some cultures, bats are believed to be able to guide the souls of those who have passed away, ensuring they find their way home safely.

 Bats also hold a special place in African mythology and folklore.
 They feature heavily in traditional stories and tales, often taking on the role of magical creatures that grant wishes or bring good luck.